-Depending on the type, fertility and porosity of the soil in the planting area you might want to amend the native soil.
-When planting in heavy clay or other compacted or poor soils, it is beneficial to thoroughly mix in some organic matter, such as bagged top soil or a good planting mix at a 50/50 ratio with the native soil removed from the planting hole.
-When planting in very sandy, quick-draining soil you might want to consider mixing in some top soil, peat moss and/or compost to help retain moisture.
-When planting in well-drained but moist soil with average fertility there is no need to add a soil amendment.
+Depending on the type, fertility and porosity of the soil in the planting area, it may be beneficial to amend the native soil.
+When planting a Japanese maple tree in dense clay or other heavy soils it is beneficial to thoroughly mix in some aged compost, bagged top soil, and/or a good planting mix at a 50/50 ratio with the native soil removed from the planting hole.
+When planting in very sandy, quick-draining soil you might want to consider mixing in some top soil, peat moss or other organic matter that will help to retain moisture.
+When planting in fertile, loamy, well-drained moist soil there is no need for adding a soil amendment.

-Moderately Drained Soil: If the soil is moderately drained (drains at less than 1-inch per hour) place the tree in the planting hole with 1/4 (or several inches) of the of the root ball above the ground level.
-You may need to add some soil mix to the bottom of the planting hole to achieve proper planting height.
+Moderately Drained / Somewhat Poorly Drained Soil: If you are planting a Japanese maple tree on level ground that drains slowly and the soil stays wet for 72 hours or more after rainfall or irrigation, or drains at a rate of 1/2 inch or less per hour during the soil drainage test, set your tree in the planting hole with the top edge of the root ball 6 inches or more above ground level.
+If necessary, add some backfill soil mixture to the bottom of the hole to achieve proper planting height.

 Step 6 (Optional)

-When planting a Japanese maple in a location that is far from a water source, and in a well-drained site, you can use your remaining soil mixture to build a low (2-3 inch high) water retaining berm (catch basin / doughnut) around the outside perimeter of the planting hole.
-This basin will help to collect water from rainfall and irrigation, often reducing the need for hand-watering.
-The berm can be removed after a year or so, when your tree has established itself.
+When planting a Japanese maple tree in a well-drained or quick draining site that is far from a water source, you can use the remaining backfill soil or additional native soil to build a water retaining berm (catch basin) around the outside perimeter of the planting hole, as shown in the planting diagram above.
+This basin will help to collect water from rainfall and irrigation, which often reduces the need for hand watering.
+The berm can be removed after year or two.

 Stake your newly planted tree if necessary.
 Shorter trees usually do not require staking.